4 x 4’s… Part 2: Investment Timeline and Numbers

 1. Yesterday I found 2 x new fourplex properties for sale in my target area.
 These are GOOD deals.
 Since I’m not in a position to buy, I forwarded the listings and numbers to 3 friends and connected them with my agent.
 All 3 friends pursued the deals, 2 made formal offers, and we’re waiting to hear back from the seller.
 As much as I love making money personally, it’s much MORE satisfying helping and watching my friends grow wealth!

 2. Three days ago I wired off $49,300 into a black hole.
 Well, kind of.
 I’ve officially entered a new partnership with another real estate investor I met online (BP forums).
-We have plans to buy, rehab, rent & resell a small SFH in a small town in Alabama.
-More on this as the story unfolds!
+We have plans to buy, rehab, rent & resell a small SFH in Alabama. **Update, check out the finished project write-up here!

 OK, Back To the Fourplex Saga: